tilakjain619/YourFoodie/README.md

    - Track the status of your order in real-time, from preparation to delivery, providing transparency and peace of mind.

 5. **Customizable Orders:**
-   - Customize your orders with special instructions or dietary preferences, ensuring your meal is prepared just the way you like it.
+   - Coming Soon: Customize your orders with special instructions or dietary preferences, ensuring your meal is prepared just the way you like it.

 6. **Secure Payments:**
-   - Integration with secure payment gateways allows users to make cashless transactions with confidence.
+   - Integration with razorpay's secure payment gateways allows users to make cashless transactions with confidence.

 7. **Promotions and Discounts:**
    - Enjoy exclusive discounts, deals, and promotions offered by partner restaurants.